Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 So when I saw that memory was used as a balancing mechanisim in [The Black Hack](/tags/TheBlackHack) I was a little bit disapointed.
 I gave the game a chance and decided that if my players didn't mind I could get over it.

-But they openly said that they think it didn't make sense, so now I had to fix it.
+But they openly said that they think it didn't make any sense, so now I have the right to fix it.

 # What would be better

-So [casting spells and forgetting about them](https://tvtropes.org/pmwiki/pmwiki.php/Main/VancianMagic) as you do don't please my group taste.
+So [casting spells and forgetting about them](https://tvtropes.org/pmwiki/pmwiki.php/Main/VancianMagic) as you do so don't work with my group taste.
 What would now ?

 The obvious alternative is to use [**Mana**](https://tvtropes.org/pmwiki/pmwiki.php/Main/Mana).
 It is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of The Black Hack.